TL;DR

 - Stay Active: Regular, moderate exercise helps control blood pressure, weight, and reduces the risk of many conditions that concern insurers.

-At WeCovr, we believe in supporting our clients' long-term health.
-That's why, in addition to finding you the best policy, we also provide our customers with complimentary access to CalorieHero, our proprietary AI-powered calorie and nutrition tracking app.
+WeCovr believes in supporting our clients' long-term health.
+That's why, in addition to finding you a strong fit for your needs, we also provide our customers with complimentary access to CalorieHero, our proprietary AI-powered calorie and nutrition tracking app.
 It's a small way we can help you on your wellness journey, showing our commitment goes beyond the policy documents.

 Common Pitfalls and How to Avoid Them